SpaceBOBY/homework-for-dotnet-developers/README.md

 * Desired amount is not positive round number
 * Desired amount is greater than 999

+Considerations for the design:
+* In future we will have many kit variants
+* Each kit variant may have a different base price

 You can skip authentication and authorization.
+API or UI or DB is not required.

 ## Technical requirements
 * Use c# programming language